grb-bs-go/martian-robot-challenge/README.md

 This Project was completed by Gavin Bayfield on 20 July 2025, within the specified time constraints of 3 hours.
 This development effort was completed using GitHub Codespaces, supported by GitHub Copilot, and provides a test suite to demonstrate that the project complies with the specific requirements outlined in the project description.

 ## Overview
-The Martian Robot Challenge is a simulation of robots navigating the surface of Mars, represented as a rectangular grid.
-Each robot can move according to a set of instructions, and the program determines the final position of each robot after executing its commands.
-If a robot moves off the edge of the grid, it is considered "lost," and the program keeps track of these positions to prevent future robots from falling off at the same spot.
+The Martian Robot Challenge is a simulation based on the movement of robots, simulating navigating the surface of Mars.
+The surface of Mars is modelled as Go/No-Go areas represented as a rectangular grid/off-grid is out-of-bounds.
+Each robot can move according to a set of instructions, and the program resolves the final position of each robot after executing its commands.
+If a robot moves off the edge of this grid, it is considered "lost," and the program keeps track of these final positions using "scent-markers" to prevent future robots from falling off at the same spot.

 ## Project Structure
 ```